xXleowXx/gitlab-charts/doc/advanced/external-pgbouncer/index.md

             optional: false
 ```

-This will automatically create a sidecar container and will start exposing metrics for each of the pgbouncer replicas.
+This will automatically create a sidecar container and will start exposing metrics for each of the PgBouncer replicas.

 ### Authenticate users in PgBouncer